-- 1. A student must be registered in the appropriate practicum course before undertaking any work on site; a student may not record or receive credit for practicum hours before the first day of the term in which they are registered. - 2.
-Students must provide a copy of current professional liability insurance in order to register for internship. - 3.
-Students are expected to enroll in courses for each term in person during the -Formal Registration dates for that term, as posted on the Doane College calendar. - 4.
-A student engaged in an internship must immediately notify the MAC program of any change in insurance status.
-Insurance coverage must remain in force during the time the student is engaged in practicum activity.
-Failure to maintain active coverage or failure to immediately notify the program of change or discontinuation of insurance results in immediate suspension from the practicum. - 5.
-MAC students must have a written, signed agreement with an internship site supervisor, on file, before representing themselves an internship student or student in training, and before working with clients or recording practicum hours. - 6.
-To engage in an internship experience, a student must have successfully completed academic course work as specified in the Prerequisites section of this syllabus.
-Course work must be documented and on file in the students MAC graduate program records. - 7.
-Three types of records are required to be kept and submitted by practicum/internship students, including Site Agreement, Performance Appraisal and Log documenting hours engaged in appropriate training activity.: - a.
-Before beginning the Internship, the student must obtain a Site Agreement, signed by the Site Supervisor. - b.
-When advancing to the next level, i.e., moving from Practicum I to II or to internship, at the conclusion of each phase, the student is also responsible to obtain an original written Appraisal of their performance, signed by the site supervisor. - c.
-Time logs, documenting ---recording attendance and participation in the official activities of the practicum must be submitted, with an original site-supervisor signature verifying the accuracy of the log.

-Original copies of Agreement and Appraisal documents and logs must be signed by the site supervisor and on file in a student's records before they will be permitted to engage in or continue clinical work.
+1. A student must be registered in the appropriate practicum/internship course before undertaking any work on site; a student may not record or receive credit for practicum/internship hours before the first day of the term in which they are registered.

+2. Students must provide a copy of current professional liability insurance in order to register for internship.

+3. Students are expected to enroll in courses for each term in person during the Formal Registration dates for that term, as posted on the Doane University calendar.

+4. A student engaged in a practicum/internship must immediately notify the MAC program of any change in insurance status.
+Insurance coverage must remain in force during the time the student is engaged in practicum/internship activity.
+Failure to maintain active coverage or failure to immediately notify the program of change or discontinuation of insurance results in immediate suspension from the practicum/internship.

+5. MAC students must have a written, signed agreement with an internship site supervisor, on file, before representing themselves an internship student or student in training, and before working with clients or recording practicum hours.

+6. To engage in an internship experience, a student must have successfully completed academic course work as specified in the Prerequisites section of this syllabus.
+Course work must be documented and on file in the students MAC graduate program records.

+7. Required record keeping by the student:

+a.
+SITE AGREEMENT FORM:

+Student must obtain a Site Agreement, signed by the Site Supervisor BEFORE the start of Practicum I, II, III, or Internship.
+Students are NOT permitted to collect hours until this has been signed and received by the Director of Clinical Placement.

+b.
+EVALUATIONS

+Supervisors are to complete an official evaluation via Time2Track every 100 combined hours or 10 weeks, whichever comes first, of Practicum I, II, and III.
+It is the student's responsibility to ensure Site Supervisors have completed this evaluation.
+Students will not receive a grade or be permitted to register for the subsequent term until the evaluation has been received by the MAC program.
+Students are encouraged to meet with Site Supervisors to verbally address strengths and areas of growth determined by the evaluation.
+Faculty Supervisors and/or the Dir. of Clinical Placement may ask for an additional evaluation of a student at any time.

+c.
+TIME LOGS

+Accurate time logs documenting both direct and indirect hours with an original site-supervisor signature verifying the accuracy of the log are required.
+Students should submit logs via Time2Track to their Site Supervisor for approval of all site activities.
+Students should submit logs via Time2Track to their Faculty Supervisor for approval of all attended Faculty Supervision seminars.
+Students are required to submit hour logs for approval a minimum of every 200 hours, however, students are strongly encouraged to have them approved more often.
+Faculty Supervisors are permitted to request an update of Site hour logs at any time.
+Students who fail to meet this requirement and/or fail to make regular progress in the collection of hours are subjected to remedial plans at the discretion of the Faculty Committee.

-8. Upon completion of each phase (Practicum I or II), a student must submit all documentation (see above) to the MAC secretary within two weeks of completing their practicum hours for which credit is being requested and documented.
+8. Upon completion of each phase (Practicum I or II), a student must submit all documentation (see above) to the MAC Counseling Office within two weeks of completing their practicum hours for which credit is being requested and documented.